MegaBedder/my-awesome-lua/README.md

 - [Lua-cURLv3](https://github.com/Lua-cURL/Lua-cURLv3) - Lua binding to libcurl
 - [Ratchet](https://ratchet.icgood.net/) - The purpose of the ratchet library is to provide in Lua an asynchronous socket control mechanism for large numbers of sockets without using OS-level threads or losing the ease of synchronous socket programming.
 - [Turbo](https://github.com/kernelsauce/turbo) - a asynchronous networking suite and framework built for LuaJIT 2 to building fast and scalable network applications.
 It uses a event-driven, non-blocking, threadless design.
+- [lua-handlers](https://github.com/Neopallium/lua-handlers) - Provides a set of async. callback based handlers for working with raw TCP/UDP socket, ZeroMQ sockets, or HTTP client/server.
+You can get node.js style non-blocking IO with lua-handlers.
 - [LuaSocket](https://luarocks.org/modules/luarocks/luasocket) [[Doc]](https://htmlpreview.github.io/?https://raw.githubusercontent.com/diegonehab/luasocket/master/doc/index.html) - Network support for the Lua language
 - [lsocket](https://luarocks.org/modules/gunnar_z/lsocket) - simple and easy socket support for lua.
 - [llsocket](https://luarocks.org/modules/mah0x211/llsocket) - low-level socket module [this module is under heavy development]